derekjanni/hallmonitor/README.md

         param2: 23
         param3: hello!
 ```

+# Data storage and collection

+If you're deploying this on docker, it will run a local sqlite install to collect stats while
+running in API mode.
+In the future, this may be updated to support longer-term stats storage, but the current
+goal is to build a simple frontend on this and just be able to show stats about a given service.

 ## Future releases
 - Deployable hallmonitor that consumes config and constantly tests endpoints for breakage